ocgg/mdr/README.md

 <details>
   <summary>See result</summary>

-  In the example below, the terminal is Kitty with Hack Nerd font.
+  In the example below, the terminal is Kitty with [Hack](https://github.com/source-foundry/Hack) font.

   ![Examples](./example.png "Examples")
 </details>

-## Markdown features
+## Objectives

-This app (the name's still to be found) aims to render markdown the same way as GitHub would.\
+`mdr` aims to render markdown the same way as GitHub would.\
-"*The same way*" here means "*the closest vs cleanest possible way*", as the terminal is indeed not a browser.
+"*The same way*" here means "*the closest vs cleanest possible way*", as it would benefit many things to be rendered differently in a terminal than in a browser.

-Here is a list of supported markdown features.
-To see terminal-specific features, see below.
+Here is a list of currently supported markdown features.

-As for now, it **fully supports** (I think):
+As for now, mdr **fully supports** (I think):

 - [X] Titles/headings
 - [X] Paragraphs
 - [X] Unordered/checkbox/mixed lists
 - [X] Italic/bold/stroke text
 - [X] Code blocks & inline code
-- [X] Code syntax highlighting (through `bat`)
+- [X] Code syntax highlighting (through [bat](https://github.com/sharkdp/bat))
 - [X] Quotes
 - [X] Separators/Horizontal lines